shreeshailaya/C-DAC-Notes/Data structure/Readme.md

 ### Linked List

-- It is Linear Data Structure
+- A linked list is a linear data structure
-- It connected via links
+- Elements are connected using links (pointers)

-- Disadventage of Array
+#### Disadventage of Array
-	- Slow searching in array so linked list come
+	- Searching can be slow
-	- Inseration and deletion is slow in array
+	- Insertion and deletion are slow
-	- fixed size in array
+	- fixed size
-	- memory weastage in array
+	- Possible memory wastage

-- Because of this disadvantages of array linked list is come in picture
+Because of this disadvantages of array linked list is come in picture

-- In other hand linked list able to grow in size as needed
+#### Advantages of linked lists
-- Does not required the shifting of items during inseration or deletion.
+- Can grow in size as needed
-- Each data value is linked with address of next value
+- No shifting required during insertion or deletion
-- Each element is called node
+- Each element (node) stores data and a reference to the next node
-- Data values need not be stored in adjacent memory cell
+- Data does not need to be stored in contiguous memory

 ![linkedList](https://github.com/shreeshailaya/c-dac/blob/main/Data%20structure/Media/2_linkedList.png)